 The next screen will allow you to create your own partition table and logical drives.
 This lets you divide a physical hard drive into different partitions.
 The operating system sees partitions as individual drives.

 Note: Some users create their /home directory on a separate partition.
-If the operating system needs to be reinstalled, the partition with the /home directory is unaffected.
+If Ubuntu needs to be reinstalled, the partition with the /home directory is unaffected.

 Click Continue to apply your changes to the drive partitions.